SHARPENED by LEIGH

 DEAD KNIVES

-We will not sharpen knife brands due to their inability to hold an edge due to poor heat treatment/low quality.
-We also may inform you that your knives are Category D and not worry sharpening if they are severely damaged, mis-sharpening or heavily worn out.
+We will not sharpen knife certain brands & steels due to their inability to hold an edge from poor heat treatment and/or manufacturing flaws.
+We also may inform you that your knives are Category D and that we will not sharpen them if they are severely damaged, mis-sharpened or heavily worn out.

 COOKERY LEVELNONE